ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 Linker scripts must include `MBED_ROM_START`, `MBED_ROM_SIZE`, `MBED_RAM_START` and `MBED_RAM_START` macros for defining memory regions.
 You can define a shared memory region by reserving RAM space for shared memory use.
 The shared memory location is target specific and depends on the memory protection scheme applied.

-Typically, shared memory is located before or after nonsecure RAM, for saving MPU regions.
+Typically, shared memory is located adjacent (before or after) to the nonsecure RAM, for saving MPU regions.
 The shared memory region is nonsecure memory that both cores use.

-#### Linker script example GCC_ARM
+#### Linker script example for GCC_ARM

 ```
+...
 #if !defined(MBED_ROM_START)
   #define MBED_ROM_START    0x10000000
 #endif